 Several Middle East buyers have been seeking opportunities in the London property which are believed to be a great prospect due to medium to long term strong fundamentals where the rents continue to increase; also, there has been a historic trend of bouncing back in the market following a correction.

 As per the reports by the firm Knight Frank - a total of $3.3 billion was poured into the markets in London real estate in 2018 by the Middle East HNWI- high net worth investors.

 Real Estate UK

-Several buyers in the Gulf are unaffected by the impact of Brexit or market conditions and certain other factors are contributing to the consistent demand from the Middle East – the stable local government, security and the education that seem to attract such investors.
+Several buyers in the Gulf are unaffected by the impact of Brexit or market conditions and certain other factors are contributing to the consistent demand from the Middle East – the stable local government, security, and the education that seems to attract such investors.

 Overall the UK price has slowed since April 2019 where the average price growth has been stagnated, but even with Brexit uncertainty, the markets remain strong showing signs of resilience amid multiple difficult situations.

 Additionally, in regions like the West Midlands and North West, the local demand continues to grow due to low unemployment and lowering interest rates.